flownexus-lwm2m/flownexus/doc/source/deploy.rst

 Production Deployment
 ---------------------

-flownexus can be deployed to a virtual server using Caddy as a reverse proxy.
+flownexus can be deployed to a virtual server using nginx as a reverse proxy with certbot for automatic TLS certificates.
 The default configuration supports four subdomains (using ``flownexus.org`` as the example domain -- substitute your own throughout):

 * **flownexus.org** - Main landing page (static HTML)
 * **docs.flownexus.org** - Documentation (Sphinx HTML)
-* **fw.flownexus.org** - Firmware download server
+* **fw.flownexus.org** - Firmware download server (IoT-safe TLS)
 * **dashboard.flownexus.org** - Dynamic dashboard (Django application)

 Architecture Overview